Uirithm/algorithm/README.md

   ```

-  so we can easily enable/disable to compile it through visual studio IDE.
+  so that we can easily have it excluded from a build in the Visual Studio IDE.
+Just change "#if 1" to "#if 0" for it.

 ### 3. Comment

-  - please give a lot of comments with korean language so we can easily understand it ! :)
+  - Any Korean/English comments are welcomed. :)

 -----------------------------------------------------------------------------